 From the M40, exit at Junction 4 onto the A4128 towards High Wycombe.

 From the M25, exit at Junction 16 onto the M40 towards Oxford.

 Use the Highways Agency website to help plan your journey.

-The Museum is situated on the historic High Street of Great Missenden, there is no on-site parking and there is limited parking in the village.
+The Museum is situated on the historic High Street of Great Missenden, so there is no on-site parking and there is limited parking in the village.
+Please allow plenty of time for your journey.
 There is a pay and display car park on Link Road, less than 5 minutes walk away at HP16 9AE.
 Visit the Chiltern District website for details about parking charges.
 Weekend visitors may use the station car park at HP16 9AZ.
 If parking anywhere else in the village, please park only in designated parking spaces and be aware of any time restrictions.
 For information on car sharing, visit the car share website.

 The Arriva Bus Company runs a regular bus service between Great Missenden and High Wycombe from Monday to Saturday.
 Buses 48 and 55 serve Great Missenden.